THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 ```

 * All we have to do is fill in the blanks
+* Note, that the indentation and spaces are just to help readability; R doesn't care whether or not these are include though it is advised to do so
-* For example, we may want to ask how highway and city mileage are related
+* For example, we may want to ask how highway (`hwy`) and city (`cty`) mileage are related

-Aside: Working With Dataframes
+Aside: Working With Data Frames
 ====================================
 type: sub-section

-Printing Dataframes
+Printing Data Frames
 ====================================

-* An entire dataframe can be printed to the console simply by typing it's name
+* An entire data frame can be printed to the console simply by typing it's name

 ```r
 mpg
 ```

-* The first few rows of a dataframe can be printed using the `head()` function
+* The first few rows of a data frame can be printed using the `head()` function

 ```r